Fly in the House

 Reviews

-The story mode centers around a protagonist's obsessive quest to eliminate a fly within a six-minute time limit, with each level featuring brief recollections of significant life moments that are quickly overshadowed by the fly's distraction.
-While some players find the premise creatively fun and engaging, others criticize the narrative as minimal and lacking depth, viewing it more as a backdrop for the gameplay rather than a substantial story.
-Overall, the experience is described as intense and entertaining, albeit with a simplistic narrative structure.
+The story mode centers around a protagonist's obsessive quest to kill a fly within a six-minute time limit, with each level featuring brief recollections of significant life moments that are quickly overshadowed by the fly.
+While some players find the intense and creative gameplay engaging, others criticize the narrative as minimal and lacking depth, viewing it as a mere backdrop to the arcade-style action.
+Overall, the story serves more as a quirky premise than a fully developed narrative.

 “My relentless quest to exterminate these pests transformed into an obsession that took a toll on my marriage.”